tytydraco/yessleep/out/A_Game_on_My_Phone_has_Ruined_My_Life_Part_1.md

 "For what I've done?..."
 I thought "...it's just a game..."
 I reminded myself of the ad.

-"It's just AI. the ad specifically warned you about this.
+"It's just AI.
+The ad specifically warned you about this.
 You should have known this would happen.
 What else did you expect?"

 Still though.
 I've seen AI art and while it looks pretty accurate, there's always something just a bit off about it.
 Especially when depicting people.
 Someone always has an extra finger or something.
 Not here though.